dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-17-react-styling.md

 Out of the box, CRA supports importing CSS files.
 We can import a CSS file directly into our component and all the classes defined in our CSS file will be available to us in JSX.

 And it's very easy too.
-Make a css file and import it into your component.
+Make a CSS file and import it into your component.

-Let's say we have a css file called `CssFileComponent.css`.
+Let's say we have a CSS file called `CssFileComponent.css`.

 ```css
 .wrapper {